Technigo/project-news-site/README.md

 ## The problem

-Describe how you approached to problem, and what tools and techniques you used to solve it.
-How did you plan?
-What technologies did you use?
-If you had more time, what would be next?

-******
 I decided to use the design sketch provided by Technigo as inspiration for my news website.
 In the end the design did not look exactly like the sketch.
 I sort of changed my mind whe I was working on the website, mostly because a lot of the tecniques were new to me.
 I decided to make the theme of the site true crime, since it's one of my hobbies.

 I started created the main structure of the website using CSS grid.
 I started by looking at the videos provided by Technigo, after that I started googling just in order to get some more advanced examples of the techniques thought in the videos.
 Inside the grids I used flexbox to structure the text and images.